 You can't go far wrong with a decent mulled wine recipe.
 But if that feels a little too Christmassy, give mulled cider a try.
 Fancy something non-alcoholic?
 Mulled apple juice is delicious too.

-9. Light up the garden with sparklers
+12. Light up the garden with Bonfire Night sparklers

 For many people, fireworks are one of the best bits about Bonfire Night.
 But, if you have a small garden or live somewhere built-up (or both), lighting up a rocket or two simply won't be an option.

-Don't worry – for seasonal small garden ideas, sparklers are a much safer approach and are magical in their own right.
+Sparklers (available from Amazon) (opens in new tab), are a much safer approach and are magical in their own right.
 Plus, they're super affordable.

 Just remember all the necessary safety precautions, such as wearing gloves whilst holding a lit sparkler, closely supervising children, and keeping them away from young children altogether.
 Keep a bucket of water nearby to drop the sticks into once they've finished sparkling.